 6. Line up sources of funding

 If you're in decent financial shape with no major debt, you'll likely have several options for funding your start-up.
 A good resource is Business USA, the federal government's site for entrepreneurs seeking small business loans.
 You can search by state to see what special programs might be available to you.
 Other sources of funding could include personal savings, friends and family, banks and credit unions, angel investors, and crowdfunding websites such as Kickstarter or GoFundMe.

 7. Put your professional team together

 You can't do it alone.
-It's important to cultivate a network of supporters, advisors, partners, allies and vendors.
+It's important to cultivate a network of supporters, professionals, partners, allies and vendors.
 If you believe in your business, others might too.
 Join networks such as your local chamber of commerce, social networks, and other relevant business groups.
 Realistically, you may need help with payroll, billing, taxes, marketing, real estate, etc. You can only be an expert in so many areas.
 By selecting partners with different expertise, you can broaden the scope of your business.
 This could expand your customer base, increase your earning potential, and give you time to grow your business.

-As you plan to launch a new enterprise, consider working with a financial advisor who can help keep your personal finances and retirement planning on track, allowing you to focus on growing and running your business.
+As you plan to launch a new enterprise, consider working with a financial professional who can help keep your personal finances and retirement planning on track, allowing you to focus on growing and running your business.